CLIMATE RESPONSIBILITY

 Our targets

-has approved our short-term emissions targets.
-In accordance with SBTi guidelines, we are publishing the text of the approved targets in a clear and transparent manner.
+In accordance with SBTi guidelines, we have published the text of our approved targets in a clear and transparent manner.

 Scope 1 and 2 targets